Read on for my recipe for roasted summer compot

 This recipe for roasted summer compot that I am sharing today is perfect for these change-of-season days when you still want to hang on to summer tastes but need a bit of autumnal comfort as well.
 Spread it on hot toast and curl up by the fire with a good book and all will be right with the world.

 The French are big on compots, they (the compots, not the French!) are packed with flavour but contain way less sugar than jam.
-This means that unless you process them in a water bath to ‘can’ them they only last for up to 1 week in the fridge, but I defy you not to finish a jar once opened, it is just so very moreish.
+This means that unless you process them in a water bath to ‘can’ them they only last for up to 1 week in the fridge.
+However, I defy you not to finish a jar once opened, it is just so very moreish.

-I’ve used a mixture of whatever was available in the supermarket on offer; peaches, apricots, plums, strawberries, raspberries, cherries and orange zest and juice.
+I’ve used a mixture of whatever was available in the supermarket on offer.
+There were peaches, apricots, plums, strawberries, raspberries, cherries and orange zest and juice.
 This is a great recipe for using up what is lurking in the fruit bowl and at the back of the fridge.

 My other ingredients are basil leaves (oh yes that taste of summer sunshine), some agave nectar or honey, some red wine and black pepper.

-To really bring out those marvelous flavours I roasted all my ingredients first in a moderate oven (180C) for 40 minutes before ladling into a pan and simmering for 20 minutes or until you can drag a wooden spoon through and leave a trail at the bottom of the pan.
+To really bring out those marvelous flavours I roasted all my ingredients first in a moderate oven (180C) for 40 minutes.
+Then I ladled them into a pan and simmered for 20 minutes.
+Simmer till you can drag a wooden spoon through and leave a trail at the bottom of the pan.

-I love spooning it over Greek yogurt for breakfast, spreading on toast for those comforting cozy-up-by-the-fire moments, dolloping onto really good vanilla ice-cream for a quick and easy dessert and even for stirring gently into gravy or sauces for a little extra fruity sweetness.
+I love spooning it over Greek yogurt for breakfast.
+Or spreading on toast for those comforting cozy-up-by-the-fire moments.
+You can also try dolloping onto really good vanilla ice-cream for a quick and easy dessert.
+Or even try stirring gently into gravy or sauces for a little extra fruity sweetness.

 So come on, get using up all those little bits and pieces in the fridge and fruit bowl and make this super tasty roasted summer compot for a taste of summer and a cozy autumnal hug all at once.